A literary reportage by Michael Gleich

 Michael Gleich, born in 1960, grew up in

-moderator.
+presenter.
 He is an enthusiastic hiker and

 practicing meditator.